Enterprise-connect/ec-technical-docs/README.predix.service.md

 ###Predix Sequence Diagram
 ![alt tag](docs/RAAS-Predix-Seq-Diagram.png)

-Creating a Blobstore Service Instance
+##Creating a RAAS Service Instance
 > Note: The following steps are performed using the Cloud Foundry CLI.
 To complete the steps in a web browser, follow the instructions on the service page in the Predix Catalog.

-Use the Cloud Foundry CLI to log into Cloud Foundry. cf login -a <API_Endpoint>
+##Use the Cloud Foundry CLI to log into Cloud Foundry.
+cf login -a <API_Endpoint>
 The value of <API_Endpoint> is available in the Predix Invitation email that you get when you sign-up to Predix.io.
 Depending on your Predix.io registration, the value of <API_Endpoint> is one of the following:
 Predix Basic